Who We Are

 (written in the 1920’s by Mr. Edwin S. Jewell, the first OWC vice president)

 The paragraphs above were written more than ninety years ago, describing what led up to our first walk with 25 women and men.
 Later the 25 walkers elected Miss Tobitt the first OWC President.

 In the years since, we have gradually settled on 2pm Sunday as our preferred time to walk; we walk one Sunday each in January and February, then every Sunday in March, April, May, September, October, and November.
 The only month we do not walk is December.
 Summers (June-August) are more relaxed; typically we walk on 2 or 3 Sundays during summer, plus 2 or 3 Wednesday Evening Walks (WEWs), and some Saturdays we start early for a much longer walk.

 Each year we plan between 25 and 35 walks.
 Most average 2 to 3 miles long.
 We try to have a shorter route for our older members whenever possible.
 Each year we try to offer a few walks around 4 miles.
 We also have a variety of other outings too varied to mention here.
 Our ongoing activities include brunches, movies, and occasional winery visits.

 - Annual dues are $15.00.

-- As some of our walks are at Fontenelle Forest or Neale Woods and our club has had a long association with Fontenelle Forest, all members of the OWC must join Fontanelle Forest (click for details).
+- As some of our walks are at Fontenelle Forest or Neale Woods and our club has had a long association with Fontenelle Forest, all members of the OWC are asked to join Fontanelle Forest (click for details).